May 14, 2026

 • Name the files and functions in scope: "In authService.ts, the validateToken function..." focuses the response immediately

-• Describe edge cases out loud: typing discourages this, but speaking makes it natural (our vibe coding tutorial for beginners covers this in depth)
+• Describe edge cases out loud: typing discourages this, but speaking makes it natural (the vibe coding tutorial for beginners covers this in depth)

 • State your constraints upfront: language version, library restrictions, performance requirements